mad-lab-fau/gaitmap/docs/source/user_guide/algorithm_evaluation.rst

 In basically all cases it is advisable to adjust available hyper-parameters of your model.
 They influence the training and control, for example, how well your model will be able to fit to your data or prevent your model from overwriting.
-However, as no intrinsic method exist to optimize these parameters (in most cases), we usually have to try different value combinations and see how well they perform.
+However, as no intrinsic method exists to optimize these parameters (in most cases), we usually have to try different value combinations and see how well they perform.
 Instead of doing that by hand - or as someone on twitter called it: "graduate student decent" -, we usually use brute-force methods (grid search, random search, ...) to test out various parameter combinations.